 Introduction to traditional topics in industrial engineering, including time study, work measurement, standards, and design.
-This course enables industrial engineering students to understand and assume traditional industrial engineering roles upon graduation.
-Prerequisite: sophomore standing and knowledge of probability and statistics.
+Enables industrial engineering students to understand and assume traditional industrial engineering roles upon graduation.
+Prerequisite: knowledge of probability and statistics.

 IEMS 225-0 Principles of Entrepreneurship Introduction to essential elements of building one's own business, from brainstorming ideas and assessing opportunities to pitching a business idea.
 History of entrepreneurship and the entrepreneurial psyche.
 Business plan fundamentals, including strategy, finance, accounting, marketing, operations, and choosing the ideal management team.
 May not be taken after 325.